Get all the tools you need to write better scenes.

 - Class size: 8 maximum

-Nicole Criona is the owner of Los Angeles Writers Group and specializes in helping writers books.
-She has been running writing workshops since 2003 and has helped more than 30 clients complete drafts of fiction and nonfiction books.
+Nicole Criona is the owner of Los Angeles Writers Group and specializes in helping writers finish the first draft of their fiction and nonfiction book or screenplay.
+She has been running writing workshops since 2003 and has helped more than 35 clients complete drafts of fiction and nonfiction books.

 Venue Phone: 3239633180Address: